 Kinetostatic Force Model

-Kinetostatic forces are those forces that arise at joints, cams, springs, and gears because of the motion imposed by a perfect power source on the Parts.
+Kinetostatic forces are those forces that arise at joints, cams, and gears because of the motion imposed by a perfect power source on the Parts.

 You might investigate the source of errors with different models.